Eigenbahn/dmenu_move/README.md

 In case of mistake, last operation can be reverted by calling _dmenu\_move_ with the special `UNDO` destination.

-It is also recommanded to bind a keyboard shortcut
+If you also installed _dmenu\_go_, you can press its shortcut anytime to select a destination to spawn a new Nautilus window to.

 ## Configuration